CharlieDigital/SKPromptGenerator/README.md

 # Semantic Kernel (SK) Prompt Generator

-This project is a proof-of-concept prompt class generator using C# source generators.
+SKPromptGenerator is a C# source generator which automatically creates strongly-typed classes for your string prompt templates.

+It is intended to be used with [Semantic Kernel](https://github.com/microsoft/semantic-kernel).

 ## Motivation

 When working with prompts, you'll end up doing a lot of string templating and repetitive code.

-Wouldn't it be nice if you could just have a strongly typed class for each prompt automatically created using the prompt?
+Wouldn't it be nice if you could just have a strongly-typed class for each prompt automatically created using the prompt?

 This library does exactly that.